 Tawi Lodge: Our full report

-Opened in 2009, Tawi Lodge is an independent, Dutch-owned boutique lodge of individual cottages in the Amboseli ...... ecosystem.
-The lodge is located 4km outside the eastern Kimana Gate of Amboseli National Park, in its own Kilitome Conservancy, where the lodge's guests have exclusive game driving and walking rights.
+Opened in 2009, Tawi Lodge is an independent luxury safari lodge with individual cottages located in the ......
+Amboseli ecosystem.
+The lodge is located 4km outside the eastern Kimana Gate of Amboseli National Park, in its own 6,000 acre Kilitome Conservancy, where the lodge's guests have exclusive game driving and walking rights.

-The central areas of Tawi are based around a large, thatched, two-storey building where the reception, lounge, dining room and gift shop are located.
+Tawi Lodge’s stylish and very welcoming central areas are based around a large, thatched, two-storey building where the reception, lounge, bar, dining area and gift shop are located.
 Stairs lead upstairs to a viewing deck with comfy sofas and a small library.
 Outside, under a large covered veranda, is the dining area with pale green upholstered chairs around individual tables.
-The main building sits in verdant gardens and ponds, overflowing with flowers and greenery - a proper oasis in this relatively dry region, and a big attraction for bird and insect life which is ever-present in the grounds.
+The main building sits in verdant gardens and ponds, overflowing with local plants and trees - a proper oasis in this relatively dry region, and a big attraction for bird and insect life which is ever-present in the grounds.
 Across the well-kept lawn is a swimming pool, with a smaller kiddies’ pool beside it.
 On a clear day, you will get uninterrupted views of snow-capped Mount Kilimanjaro – the amount of snow varying with recent rainfall in the area.

-Activities at Tawi include bush walks and game drives.
-The walks in the conservancy are rewarding and Amboseli National Park is only a15-minute drive away, making it easy to be flexible about your activities which are, by default, conducted on a shared basis with other guests.
+Activities at Tawi include bush walks and game drives, including night drives.
+The walks in the conservancy are rewarding and Amboseli National Park is only a 15-minute drive away, making it easy to be flexible about your activities which are, by default, conducted on a shared basis with other guests.
 It’s also possible to visit a local Maasai village at an additional cost.

-On a previous trip to Tawi we noted that it would have been good to see more evidence of community engagement – the local Maasai inhabitants of this land don't appear to have much association with conserving the environment or the wildlife.
+On a previous trip to Tawi we noted that it would have been good to see more evidence of community engagement – the local Maasai inhabitants of this land didn’t appear to have much association with conserving the environment or the wildlife.
 However, on a more recent trip in 2019 we were encouraged to hear, from the new management couple, that they had many plans to improve this.

-This is a smart, very professionally run small lodge, with beautifully landscaped gardens and very good food.
-The management and staff are very friendly and attentive, and we found the spacious cottages comfortable if a little bare, and the lawns, planted areas and ponds at the heart of the property highly attractive.
+This small, smart, very professionally run lodge, has beautifully landscaped gardens and very good food.
+The management and staff are very friendly and attentive, and we found the spacious cottages very comfortable, and the lawns, planted areas and ponds at the heart of the property highly attractive.
 Tawi is a beautiful green oasis in the middle of the African bush.

 - Amboseli and the Chyulu Hills, Kenya